vrun545/Demo-Web-Shop-Automation/README.md

 - **Headless and Non-Headless Mode**: Tests are executable on both headless and non-headless modes for Chrome and Firefox browsers.

-- **Pytest Features**: Utilizes pytest features for organized test cases, parameterization, and fixtures.
+- **Pytest Features**: Utilizes pytest features for organized test cases, parameterization, fixtures, and now logging functionality.

 - **Page Object Model (POM)**: Implements the Page Object Model for improved code readability and maintainability.